 Office of the Provost

 The Office of the Provost and Senior Vice President for Academic Affairs is charged with developing, implementing, and reviewing academic policies and programs.
 The Provost serves as the chief academic officer of the university.
 The office coordinates academic deans and directors and informs and advises the President on academic matters.
-The office is responsible for academic personnel and budgetary matters, including support areas such as the Libraries; the Graduate School; the Teaching, Learning, and Professional Development Center; eLearning and Academic Partnerships; International Affairs; Institutional Effectiveness; University Programs and Student Success; Faculty Success; Outreach and Engagement; the Museum of Texas Tech University; the Humanities Center; the National Ranching Heritage Center; The Remnant Trust; TTU Press; the Institute for Studies in Pragmaticism; and Official Publications.
-The Division of Student Affairs also reports to the Provost.
+The office is responsible for academic personnel and budgetary matters, including support areas such as the Libraries; the Graduate School; the Teaching, Learning, and Professional Development Center; eLearning and Academic Partnerships; International Affairs; Institutional Effectiveness; Academic Innovation and Student Success; Faculty Success; Outreach and Engagement; the Museum of Texas Tech University; the Humanities Center; the National Ranching Heritage Center; TTU Press; the Institute for Studies in Pragmaticism; and Official Publications.
+The Division of Student Life also reports to the Provost.

 The principal administrative officer of each of the colleges and schools of the university

 is the dean.
 Faculty are assigned to each college and school except the Graduate School.

 The Davis College of Agricultural Sciences & Natural Resources; the Whitacre College

 of Engineering; and the Colleges of Arts & Sciences, Education, Human Sciences, and

 Media & Communication are organized into instructional departments or divisions administered